Praneet002/QRdecomposition/README.md

 ### Gram-Schmidt Method
 ```
 Program to QR decomposition using the Gram-Schmidt method
-Developed by: your name: Jegathish s
+Developed by: your name: Praneet S
-RegisterNumber: 21005410
+RegisterNumber: 21500603
 '''
 import numpy as np
 def QR_Decomposition(A):